SkepTiKalKloWn/RosterProject/README.md

 Note: Printing out the grades is optional, not required.

-Create a student Roster class with the following methods that contain all ArrayList method calls:
+C. Create a student Roster class with the following methods that contain all ArrayList method calls:

 a.  public static void add(String studentID, String firstname, String lastname, String emailaddress, int age, int grade1, int grade2, int grade3) that sets the instance variables from part B1 and updates the roster